 iVIPANAN

 In 2020, following Zomato’s lead, Surat-based digital marketing company iVIPANAN introduced a policy offering 12 days of period leave per year to women employees.
-It allows them one paid leave per month during their period, though the decision to take the leave or not is entirely up to them.
+It allows them one paid leave per month during their period.
+However, the decision to take the leave is entirely at their discretion.
 Alternatively, employees can choose to work from home for one day each month during their period.
 With this policy, iVIPANAN may have become the first organisation in Gujarat to provide paid menstrual leave on a monthly basis for its employees.

 Horses Stable News

-Horses Stable News, a Bengaluru-based startup with a workforce of 60% women and 40% men, offers two days of paid menstrual leave and provides an additional Rs 250 allowance to help manage stress during this period.
+Horses Stable News, a Bengaluru-based startup with a workforce of 60% women and 40% men, offers two days of paid menstrual leave.
+Additionally, the company provides an additional Rs 250 allowance to help manage stress during this period.
 This initiative is aptly named “Nay to Yay.”

 Wet & Dry Personal Care